Last Updated: 1622 viewswith

 The Maisel Synagogue exhibition covers the history from the establishment of the first Jewish settlements to the period of emancipation in 1780, when reforms were prepared to improve the status of Jews.
 The exhibition in the Spanish Synagogue continues the history through to the present day.
 The Pinkas Synagogue is dedicated to the Bohemian and Moravian victims of the Holocaust, whose names are inscribed on the wall of the main nave of the synagogue and adjoining areas.

 The Old Jewish Cemetery was established in the first half of the fifteenth century, with the oldest surviving tombstone marking the grave of the poet and scholar Avigdor Karo who died in 1439.
-The cemetery was in use until 1787 and contains almost 12,000 tombstones, although many more burials took place on the site in successive layers.
+The cemetery was in use until 1787 and contains more than 12,000 tombstones, although many more burials took place on the site in successive layers.

 The Klausen Synagogue features a permanent exhibition of Jewish customs and traditions, highlighting the significance of the synagogue and of individual Jewish festivals.
 The museum gallery contains exhibits associated with Jewish family life and the customs connected with birth, circumcision, bar mitzvah, wedding, divorce and daily life.